Robin keeps things running smoothly in the isotope lab.

 Hannah was affiliated with the lab as a postdoctoral researcher using stable isotope analyses to identify the geographic extent of wildlife fatalities at renewable-energy facilities in California in collaboration with Drs.
 Nelson and Katzner.
 She’s currently an assistant professor in the Department of Biology at the University of Florida.

 Vanessa Cunningham, 2014-2016

-Vanessa earned her M.S. degree in 2016 from UMCES/UMCP and was co-advised by Dr. Andrew Elmore.
+Vanessa earned her M.S. degree in 2016 through the MEES program and was co-advised by Dr. Andrew Elmore.
 Vanessa used a combination of remote sensing and isotopic techniques to investigate factors controlling the stability of growing-season canopy greenness in the eastern deciduous forest.

 Cortney Pylant, 2012-2014

 Cortney earned her M.S. degree in the Wildlife and Fisheries program in 2014 from the Department of Biology at Frostburg State University and was co-advised by Dr. Stephen Keller.
-Her research was awarded an EPA STAR Fellowship on investigating the impacts of wind-turbine mortality on bat populations using stable isotopes and molecular techniques.
+Her research investigating the impacts of wind-turbine mortality on bat populations using stable isotopes and molecular techniques was awarded an EPA STAR Fellowship.